-If you're using strict, you must not declare \$a and \$b as lexicals.
+If you're using strict, you must not declare a and a as lexicals.
 They are package globals.
-That means that if you're in the main package and type then \$a and \$b are \$main::a and \$main::b (or \$::a and \$::b), but if you're in the FooPack package, it's the same as typing
+That means that if you're in the a in package and type then a and b are a and a and